If you are a single parent, chances are you are interested in finding ways to make the most of your situation.

 - Finding time for yourself:

-- Find a support group or mentor where you can communicate openly about what’s going on in your life.
+- Find a support group or mentor with whom you can communicate openly about what’s going on in your life.

-- Take turns with other parents taking care of children.
+- Take turns with other parents to babysit each others’ children.
 Use your free time to relax or do something you enjoy.

 - Providing a good home: